golemfactory/golem-docs/src/pages/docs/creators/javascript/examples/using-app-keys.md

 ### Using app-key from environment variable

 There is yet another option to set the `apiKey`.
-By default, JS SDK will try to read the value from the `YAGNA_APPKEY` environment variable and set it as the `apiKey`.
+By default, the JS SDK will try to read the value from the `YAGNA_APPKEY` environment variable and set it as the `apiKey`.

 To assign an app-key value to the `YAGNA_APPKEY` environment variable use this command: